-Part A (20 marks) - Five Short answer questions of 4 marks each.
+- Part A (20 marks) Ten Short answer questions of 2 marks each.
 All questions are compulsory.
-There should be at least one question from each module and not more than two questions from any module.

-Part B (80 Marks) - Candidates have to answer one full question (question may contain subdivisions), out of the two from each module.
+There should be at least one question from each module - Part B (80 Marks) Candidates have to answer one full question (question may contain subdivisions), out of the two from each module.
 Each question carries 20 marks.